danchoi/vmail/README.markdown

 You can add a `cc:` and `bcc:` field if you want.

-When you fill in the recipient addresses, you can use vim autocompletion if you generated a `vmail-contacts.txt` file.
+When you fill in the recipient addresses, you can use Vim autocompletion if you generated a `vmail-contacts.txt` file.
 Start typing a name or email address, then press `C-x C-u` to invoke autocompletion.